© 2024 All Rights Reserved

-Angie Molina serves as the Member Services Manager for VFN and works diligently to ensure members within the Network are well supported.
+Angie Molina serves as the Operations Manager for VFN and works diligently to ensure members within the Network are well supported.
 With over 20 years of experience in the nonprofit sector, Angie has seen the impact that grantmaking and philanthropic organizations can have within the local community.

 Prior to joining the VFN team, Angie helped set up, grow, and lead a small nonprofit organization in the Greater Richmond area called Grace Home Ministries.
 As Executive Director of that organization, Angie launched two significant programs: The Grace Project mentoring program with the aim of helping teen moms stay in school, and the COVID Crisis Relief Program for Single Moms assisting single and teen mothers impacted by the pandemic assisting with food, household goods, and basic infant needs.

 Angie brings years of experience in relationship management, marketing and communication, and a passion for the philanthropic community.